Knee Pain Treatment for Lasting Knee Pain Relief

 What is Knee Pain Physiotherapy?

 Physiotherapists are experts in human anatomy and are experts in matters relating to muscles, bones, joints, tendons, and ligaments.
-Neck Pain Physiotherapy aims to relieve pain and treat the condition through methods such as manual therapy, manipulation, and exercises.
+Knee Pain Physiotherapy aims to relieve pain and treat the condition through methods such as manual therapy, massage therapy, manipulation and exercises.
 Physiotherapy does not involve any medication or surgery but our physiotherapists can refer you to a specialist and work closely with them if necessary.

 It is important to seek medical advice from a physiotherapist to get an accurate diagnosis of your condition.
 Only after getting an accurate diagnosis, then will you be able to apply the appropriate treatment methods to resolve the pain.
 Instead of self-diagnosing and risking the chance of an inaccurate diagnosis, it would be better to consult with our physiotherapists.